-In light of the COVID-19 pandemic, Summer courses will only be offered remotely and Fall 2020 courses at DIU will be offered in both face-to-face and virtual modalities.
+In light of the COVID-19 pandemic, Fall 2020 courses at DIU are being offered in both face-to-face and virtual modalities.
 DIU is taking precautions to promote safety and limit close contact as possible.
 See FAQ below for more information.
 If you are on campus and feel ill, please call the Clinic at 972-708-7408 and leave a message, and they will return your call on the next open day.
 If closed, contact them at this email address: firstname.lastname@example.org

-What procedures are in effect to access the DIU campus this summer?
+What procedures are in effect to access the DIU campus?

 The Chaplain’s Office will keep posted hours (both on their door and phone message.
-You can find the phone number here).
+You can find the email address here).
 When you visit, wear a mask and practice six-foot physical distancing.
 Until further notice, primary contact with the Chaplain should be conducted remotely.

 Due to increasing COVID-19 cases in Dallas County, our Childcare Center is closed until further notice, probably not to open until 2021.

-The Computer Lab is closed for the summer.
-It will be open this fall.
+The Computer Lab is located in the Mahler Building and is open this fall.
 When using the Computer Lab, practice six-foot physical distancing and wear a mask.
 Use the hand sanitizer provided as you enter and leave the Computer Lab.
 Please use a sanitizing wipe to clean your workstation (keyboard and mouse) before and after each use.
-Since the Mahler 6 lab capacity will be reduced for physical distancing, we will also have additional student computers available in Mahler 4 that may be used when a class is not meeting in that room.
+Since the Mahler 6 lab capacity will be reduced for physical distancing, we also have additional student computers available in Mahler 4 that may be used when a class is not meeting in that room.

 Cowan is closed to visitors until further notice.
 When Cowan reopens, visitors must practice posted hygiene protocols including wearing a mask and practice six-foot physical distancing.

-Faculty, staff and students will be issued swipe badge keys to open doors as needed.
+Faculty, staff and students have been issued swipe badge keys to open doors as needed.
 Non-DIU personnel may only enter as DIU accompanied guests, must wear a mask and practice six-foot physical distancing.
-If you are visiting campus and need access to DIU buildings, go to the Mahler Welcome Center to speak to the receptionist or phone the campus mainline at 972-708-7400.
+If you are visiting campus and need access to DIU buildings, go to the Mahler Welcome Center first to speak to the receptionist or phone the ILC campus main line at 972-708-7400.

-Four Points is open this summer and will open in August to DIU personnel and accompanied guests.
+Four Points is open to DIU personnel and accompanied guests.
 In Four Points practice six-foot physical distancing, use hand sanitizer and wear a mask.
-Please use the provided touchless hand sanitizer at entrances when you enter and when you exit.
+Please use the provided hand sanitizer at entrances when you enter and when you exit.

 The Guest House is currently open only to residents.
 Guests of residents should expect to be met outside.
 When the Guest House is opened to non-residents, guests will be expected to wear a mask and practice six-foot physical distancing.
-The housing office is accepting reservations for the Fall term.
+The housing office is accepting reservations from students.
 Contact them at email@example.com

-The Library will be open this fall 9:00 am to 6:00 pm, Monday-Friday; 10:00 am to 5:00 pm, Saturday; closed Sundays.
-Those entering the Library will be required to wear a mask and practice six-foot physical distancing.
+The Library is open this fall 9:00 am to 6:00 pm, Monday-Friday; 10:00 am to 5:00 pm, Saturday; closed Sundays.
+Those entering the Library are required to wear a mask and practice six-foot physical distancing.

 Student Life Center